 Money Lenders — Requirements for Licensure

 Each money lender location must be separately licensed.
-All licenses expire on June 30 of each year, and the renewal application must be filed with our office by June 15.
+All licenses expire on December 31 of each year and a renewal application must be filed.
 The initial and annual renewal fees are set by Administrative Rule of South Dakota (ARSD) 20:07:20:01 and ARSD 20:07:20:02.

 State law requires a surety bond in an amount not to exceed the total of ten thousand dollars ($10,000) for the first license and two thousand five hundred ($2,500) for each additional license.
 Proof of said surety bond needs to be submitted with the application for Money Lending License.
 The bond shall be issued by a surety company qualified to do business as a surety in South Dakota.
 The bond shall be in favor of the State of South Dakota for the use of this state.